artie-labs/transfer/README.md

 </div>
 <br/>

+Artie Transfer is a real time data replication solution for databases and data warehouses/data lakes.

-Depending on where you work, the latency in your data warehouse is often several hours to days old.
-This problem gets exacerbated as data volumes grow.
-With Artie Transfer, you can reduce data latency from several hours to sub-minute by leveraging change data capture (CDC).
+Typical ETL solutions leverage batched processes or schedulers (DAGs, Airflow), which means the data latency in the downstream data warehouse is often several hours to days old.
+This problem gets exacerbated as data volumes grow (batched processes take increasingly longer to run).

+Artie leverages change data capture (CDC) and stream processing to perform data syncs in a more efficient way, which enables sub-minute latency.
+Use Artie Transfer to reduce data latency from several hours to seconds!

-Here's why you should use Artie Transfer:
+Benefits of Artie Transfer:

+- Sub-minute data latency so you always have access to live production data.
-- It's easy to use: just set up a simple configuration file, and you're good to go!
+- Easy to use: just set up a simple configuration file, and you're good to go!
-- It provides sub-minute latency.
-- It has automatic table creation and schema detection.
+- Automatic table creation and schema detection.
-- It provides automatic retries and its processing is idempotent.
+- Artie has automatic retries and its processing is idempotent.
-- It's built to scale: handle anywhere from 1GB to 100+ TB of data.
+- Built to scale: handle anywhere from 1GB to 100+ TB of data.
-- It has built-in error reporting along with rich telemetry stats.
+- Built-in error reporting along with rich telemetry statistics.

 Take a look at the [Getting started](#getting-started) on how to get started with Artie Transfer!